HannimalCrackers/Parseltongue/posts/008_datasets.md

 Ideally I can run my images through multiple AIs.
 Not sure I'll have time though.

 ****Next steps****
 1. select 5 images to test (pick from multiple city sets).
-Calling this TEST-SET-A
+Calling this mals75500_testset-a
 2. convert images to PNG in Photoshop.
-Calling this TEST-SET-B
+Save As > PNG > Smallest file size.
+Calling this mals75500_testset-b
 3. create cloud buckets for test sets A and B
 4. develop python script to interact with Google Vision API and pull content lables only
 5. test script on test set B and refine until works